Welland Canal: Sabotage

 The Welland Canal has been the focus of plots on a number of occasions throughout its existence.
 However, only two have ever been carried out.
 The earliest and potentially most devastating attack occurred on September 9, 1841, at Lock No. 37 (Allanburg) of the First Welland Canal (43.07796°N 79.20991°W) (approximately 180 m north of today's Allanburg bridge), when an explosive charge destroyed one of the lock gates.
 However, a catastrophic flood was prevented when a guard gate located upstream of the lock closed into place preventing the upstream waters from careening down the route of the Canal and causing further damage and possible injury or loss of life.
 It was suspected that Benjamin Lett was responsible for the explosion.

 On April 21, 1900, about 6:30 in the evening, a dynamite charge was set off against the hinges of Lock No. 24 of the Third Welland Canal (just to the east of Lock No. 7 of today's canal (43.122976°N 79.192372°W)), doing minor damage.
 This time, the saboteurs were caught in nearby Thorold.
 John Walsh, John Nolan and the ringleader "Dynamite" Luke Dillon (a member of Clan-na-Gael) were tried at the Welland Courthouse and found guilty, receiving life sentences at Kingston Penitentiary.
 The "star witness" at the trial was a 16-year-old Thorold girl named Euphemia Constable, who caught a good look at the bombers before being knocked unconscious by the blast.
 While waiting to testify, the girl received death threats, but, they turned out to be a hoax.
 As for the prisoners, Nolan lost his sanity while incarcerated, John Walsh was eventually released while Luke Dillon remained in custody until July 12, 1914.

 The First World War brought with it plots against the canal and the most notable of them came to be known as "The Von Papen Plot".
 In April 1916, a United States federal grand jury issued an indictment against Franz von Papen, Captain Hans Tauscher, Captain Karl Boy-Ed, Constantine Covani and Franz von Rintelen on charges of a plot to blow up the Welland Canal.
-However, Papen was at the time safely on German soil, having been expelled from the US several months previously for alleged earlier acts of espionage and attempted sabotage.
+However, Papen was at the time safely on German soil, having been expelled from the US (where he had been serving as a German military attaché) several months previously for alleged earlier acts of espionage and attempted sabotage.

 Von Papen remained under indictment on these charges until he became Chancellor of Germany in 1932, at which time the charges were dropped.